Swap and Drop

 11. Go fish

 If you normally have beef a couple of times a week, change one meal to fish instead.
 A 75-g serving of broiled steak has 230 calories and 14 g of fat.
 Compare that to the same-size serving of broiled cod at just 80 calories and 1 g of fat.
+Here’s the best fish to eat if you’re health-conscious.

 You’ll save: 150 calories and 13 g of fat.